 Throughout this article, we’ll address four recommendations to take into consideration during this peak recruitment and retention season.
 This insight and dialogue will hopefully assist in shifting paradigms within your school admissions strategy.
 For even more international student recruitment strategies, read our blog about tuition freezes, tuition caps, and student incentives.

 Remember, students don’t have to accept your re-enrollment offer.

-Create two separate goals and key performance indicators with your head of school, analyzing data in a more granular aspect based on total re-enrollment population.
+Create two separate goals and key performance indicators with your head of school, analyzing data in a more granular aspect based on the total re-enrollment population.

 - 96.5% school offers re-enrollment

-- 86% student decisions by grade level
+- 86% of student decisions by grade level

 2. Maximize Conditional Offers